 Part 3 – Why Files and Folders Are Disappeared on Windows 10

-1. User Account Is Changed
+Reason 1: User Account Is Changed

-There's a situation in which files and folders are disappeared after you upgraded your OS to Windows 10 – during the upgrading process, Win10 may create a new account for you and it will be set as the default one.
+There's a situation in which files and folders are disappeared after you upgraded your OS to Windows 10.
+During the upgrading process, Win10 may create a new account for you and set it as the default one.
 Of course, your old account still remains, but you are not logging in with it after the upgrade.
-So you need to switch to your old account to access the missing files and folders.

-Click here if you would like to watch a video to know more vivid details on how to switch between user accounts.
+Watch a video to know more vivid details on how to switch between user accounts.

-2. Drive Index Is Corrupted
+Reason 2: Drive Index Is Corrupted

 There are also cases when files and folders are missing because the drive index has been corrupted.
 In this way, those files become invisible to you.
 In order to see them again, you should check your disk.

-3. Files and Folders Are Hidden
+Reason 3: Files and Folders Are Hidden

 Your missing files and folders could be hidden somewhere on your computer occasionally.
 At this time, you ought to show hidden files and folders to make them visible again.